 - editing of fiction manuscripts (erotica not accepted)

 - proofreading of marketing materials (eg pamphlets, websites etc.)

 - writing and editing of reports/professional documents

 All other jobs are charged by the hour.
-For a quote, use the contact form (below).
+For a quote, use the contact form below.
 Mention the type of manuscript, the work required and the word count.
 Please provide as much detail as possible.

 I am a bit stunned and very, very grateful to have such a talented and committed editor.
 You truly are a gem and I consider myself blessed to have had your input into my work.

 DM, PhD Thesis by artefact and exegesis